stormboy/whims/README.md

 In the future, the widgets displayed will be determined by a "hyperspace category" which will relate to an MQTT topic.

+###Optimise

+To compile the client-side javascript app.

+	> ./node_modules/requirejs/bin/r.js -o app.build.js

+This will optimise and bundle client files in the public-build folder.
+If you run the app with NODE_ENV=production file will be served from this directory.

 ###Run

 Make sure an MQTT server is running on localhost, or where mqttHost is set in settings.json.